cmtchssn/Intro-to-Comp-Music/Lab-Assignments/Lab-Assignment-1.md

 # Lab Assignment 1
-## Basic Audio Editing and Intro to DAW
+## Basic Audio Editing and Intro to Studio One

 ---